OpenRTX/OpenRTX/README.md

 This firmware is *highly experimental* and is not in a usable state right now, however contributions and testing are welcome and accepted.

+For information on currently supported radios and features, see the [Development status](https://github.com/n1zzo/OpenRTX/wiki/Development-status) wiki page.

 ## Compile and flash

-For instructions on how to compile and flash OpenRTX to your radio, or just run OpenRTX on Linux see the [wiki](https://github.com/n1zzo/OpenRTX/wiki).
+For instructions on how to compile and flash OpenRTX to your radio, or just run OpenRTX on Linux see the [How to compile](https://github.com/n1zzo/OpenRTX/wiki/How-to-compile) wiki page.

 ## License